dgparent/Second-Brain-Foundation/docs/05-research/market-research/reddit-post-workshop.md

 ---

 P.S.
-For the technical folks wondering "why not just a plugin?" - I'm honestly debating this.
-Standalone app gives more flexibility, but plugin has better adoption.
+For the technical folks wondering "why not just a module?" - I'm honestly debating this.
+Standalone app gives more flexibility, but module has better adoption.
 Open to pivoting based on feedback.
 ```

 ---